VISHAKHNAIR16/HW_2025_TEST/Implmentation.md

 In Animation now for only using the coding animations I have done which is normal fade in and fade out of the pulpit platform and the shaking which makes the game a bit more intense and engaging to play

+### UI UPDATED

+The Full UI IS UPDATED NOW THE GAME HAS ALL THE FEATURES OF THE ASSGINMENT so now any more features will be my own innovation or rendition towards this